What’s Poaching in Cooking? Explained Simply

 I will explain how to use poaching effectively later in the article.
 First, let's see when not to use poaching.

-What are the disadvantages of poaching? ❌
+The disadvantages of poaching? ❌

 Now you understand that poaching uses osmosis to balance the concentrations between the liquid and the food.
 Therefore, there are a few scenarios where poaching is not recommended.